Belarus entry requirements for Lithuania passport holders

 Lithuanian passport holders can enter Belarus without a visa for up to 30 days.
 This visa-free regime has been in place since 2022 and applies to all purposes of travel, including tourism, business, and visiting family.
 Just make sure your passport is valid for at least 6 months from your date of entry.

-Your passport needs to be valid for at least the 30 days you plan to stay in Belarus.
-Airlines at Vilnius Airport check this before boarding — if your passport expires sooner, you'll be denied boarding.
+Your passport needs to be valid for at least the entire period you plan to stay in Belarus.
+Border officers at Minsk National Airport check this closely — if your passport expires before you leave, you will be denied boarding.

 Required